 What it came down to in the end, was business.

-To me, it was personal.
+To me, it had been personal.
 It was my life.

 It was a health crisis, I call “all systems fail”, that would take me to my knees and make me question everything, including whether I wanted to go on living.

-The decision to resign from my career, felt like a life and death decision.
+The decision to resign from my career, felt like life and death.
 If I didn’t put my health first, and make my life a priority, no one else would.

-When I left corporate America, I thought it was to save my life and to get healthy, I thought it was temporary.
+When I left corporate America, I thought it was to get healthy, I thought it was temporary.
 I hoped I was going to fall in love and get married.

-What life had in store for me, however, was something much greater than I could imagine.
+What life had in store for me, however, was something much greater than I could ever have imagined.

-I grieve with other women who have been sexually harassed, assaulted, or abused by men they respected and trusted, who now have a man as our President, that bragged about groping women without their permission.
+I grieve with other women who have been sexually harassed, assaulted, or abused by men they respected and trusted, who now have a man as our President, that brags about groping women without their permission or consent.

-I hurt with other women and minorities, who have worked hard to earn respect in our professions and communities, that now witness large segments of our nation embrace, applaud, and elect a man who treats women as inferior and spouts fear and hate as rhetoric.
+I mourn with other women and minorities, who have worked hard to earn respect in our professions and communities, that now witness large segments of our nation embrace, applaud, and elect a man who treats women and marginalized people as inferior and spouts fear and hate as rhetoric.

 A man who has made the statement "Grab her by the pussy" a household meme.

-I'm not a woman who's easily offended, but even I find that statement outrageous.
+I'm not a woman who's easily offended, but even I find that statement disgusting and outrageous.
 And I've gone to bed with some reprehensible men.

-For many years, who I had blamed, was myself, I participated fully and completely in the system.
+For many years, I have blamed myself, I participated fully and completely in the system.

 I believed in the system.
 I upheld the system.